 Common activities like lawn mowing, working with machine tools, attending rock concerts etc. can demolish these hair cells, resulting in NIHL and even ringing in ears (tinnitus).

-Decibel levels can be measured using some of the smartphone applications that raise a red flag when the surrounding noise is high and harmful to the ears.
-Following are a list of some apps that help in calculating decibels.
+Decibel levels can be measured using some of the smartphone (android or iOS) applications that raise a red flag when the surrounding noise is high and harmful to the ears.
+Following are a list of some mobile apps that help in monitoring noise in mobile.

 This app is created for android users and is a simple tool that utilizes the microphone of your device to calculate the SPL.
 The app displays the maximum, minimum and current values of sounds surrounding you and converts the decibels into understandable graphs and level charts.
 The app was developed by Peter Tschudin and is available for free on the Google Playstore.